 - have any other medical conditions.

 - are pregnant or plan to become pregnant.
-It is not known if Desloratadine will harm your unborn baby.
+It is not known if desloratadine tablets will harm your unborn baby.
 Talk to your doctor if you are pregnant or plan to become pregnant.

 Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins and herbal supplements.
-Desloratadine may affect the way other medicines work, and other medicines may affect how Desloratadine works.
+Desloratadine tablets may affect the way other medicines work, and other medicines may affect how desloratadine works.
 Especially tell your doctor if you take:

 - ketoconazole (Nizoral)